anandt23/Expense-Tracker/README.md

 A single-file, client-side expense tracker demo implemented as `index.html`.

 This demo provides a simple local-only expense tracker with authentication (stored in `localStorage`), expense CRUD, charts, budget alerts, recurring reminders, filtering/search, and a dashboard.
 All currency is in Indian Rupees (₹).
-The workspace is now clean: only `index.html` and this README remain.

 ## Features
 - Authentication (register / login) stored in `localStorage` under the key `et_users` and session under `et_session`.
 - Per-user expenses saved under `expenses_<username>` in `localStorage`.